tushar-jain01/Image-Colorization/README.md

 ### 1. CelebA dataset(Large-Scale Celeb Faces Attributes Dataset (Liu, 2015) [[2]](#2) )
 Dataset Contains more than 200k images of celebrity faces from different countries.
 I used 1000 images from them as training data 200 as validation data and 200 as test data.
 ### 2. Linnaeus 5 dataset (Chaladze, 2017) [[3]](#3)
-Dataset contains two parts Test and Train, Train contains 6000 classes divide equally between 5 classes and Test contains 2000 images divided equally among 5 classes.
+Dataset contains two parts Test and Train, Train contains 6000 images divide equally between 5 classes and Test contains 2000 images divided equally among 5 classes.
 I used images of ‘flower’ class from the dataset because they were more colorful and thus giving model more colors to learn

 ## Outputs
 ### On CelebA Dataset (Input Images resized to 100 X 100)